HarryYin91610/game-repo-1/README.md

-# canvas-game
+# vue-project-framework

-> a canvas game repo
+> this is a framework built by vue-cli

 ## Build Setup